-In the final report, it will be important to document whether the statistics reflect incidents that meet federal reporting requirements, only state reporting requirements (if different from the federal), or all reported incidents.
-But that information does not have to be presented here on the cover page.
+In the final report, you should document whether the statistics reflect incidents that met federal reporting requirements, only state reporting requirements (if different from the federal), or are all reported incidents.
+But that information does not have to be presented on the cover page.
 Instead, see Purpose of the Report, p.
-5, of this manual, for suggested explanation.
+5 of this manual, for suggested placement of the explanation.